Learn how to write an effective job description for successful recruiting, selection, training, and performance evaluation.

-Next Identify the Skills, training and experience required to successfully fulfil the role.
-The first ones we normally would identify are the bare minimums for the specific role for example must have a white card or a drivers licence.
-Next identify the foundational skills/ experience.
-You may wish to identify a training plan or target training where your in a growing organisation and upskilling staff.
+Next, identify the skills, training and experience required to fulfil the role successfully.
+The first ones we specify are the bare minimums for the specific position.
+For example, they must have a white card or a driver’s licence.
+Next, determine the foundational skills/ experience.
+You can identify a training plan or target training where you are in a growing organisation and upskilling staff.

 6. Review and Continual Improvement

-Lastly, as with every part of an integrated management system review and improvement are key.
-Appraisals are the process to do this discussing with the people covering the role the parts of the role that are working the parts of the role that aren’t and possible actions to address.
-These actions maybe to change the procedure, to automate part of the process, additionally training for the person filling the role
+Lastly, as with every part of an integrated management system, review and improvement are essential.
+Appraisals discuss with the people covering the role the details of the role that are working, the parts of the role that aren’t and possible actions to address.
+These actions may be to change the procedure, automate part of the process, and provide additional training for the person filling the role.

 Personnel Management – FocusIMS